Assorted Pictures of a Great Diplomat

 These events marked a turning point in Ethiopia’s diplomatic relations with Egypt, where previous cooperation was replaced by a more independent and territorially focused stance.

-After many years of successful service in Sudan, Mallas was appointed by Emperor Haile Selassie as Ethiopia’s ambassador to Egypt- at the time (beginning of the 60s) considered as one of the most influential and symbolically important countries in both the Arab world and the African continent.
+After many years of successful service in Sudan, Mallas was appointed by Emperor Haile Selassie as Ethiopia’s ambassador to Egypt—one of the most influential and symbolically important countries in both the Arab world and the African continent.
 The posting in Cairo was not only prestigious but also strategically critical during a period when both Ethiopia and Egypt played central roles in Africa’s independence movements and Cold War geopolitics.

 At the time, Egypt was led by President Gamal Abdel Nasser, a strong advocate of both Pan-Arabism and Pan-Africanism.
-His government pursued an active foreign policy and positioned Egypt as a voice for the so-called “Third World or NAM none alignments movement”-nations that stood outside both the Western and Eastern blocs.
-During his posting, the ambassador witnessed the country (Egypt) taking part in two wars against Israel—the first in 1967, under President Nasser and the second in 1973 this time under President Anwar al-Sadat.
+His government pursued an active foreign policy and positioned Egypt as a voice for the so-called “Third World”—nations that stood outside both the Western and Eastern blocs.
+The country took part in two wars against Israel—the first in 1967, and the second in 1973 under President Anwar al-Sadat.
 The nationalization of the Suez Canal in 1956 was seen as a heroic act and greatly enhanced Nasser’s prestige throughout the postcolonial world.
 All of this contributed to Egypt becoming a central diplomatic player and a significant post for any ambassador.

 Mallas, himself shaped by the Pan-African movement, adapted well to this dynamic environment.
 He already spoke Arabic and had strong familiarity with Egyptian culture thanks to his earlier education in the city of Tanta.
 This background gave him a considerable advantage in diplomatic communication, where both formal negotiation and cultural understanding played important roles.